Planning a revision session? Use our study places near me map to find libraries, community study rooms, and late-night spots.

 v=timedistance=Tλ=fλ.

-Exam drill: Convert MHz to Hz and nm to m before substitution-mist prefixes cost marks.
+Exam drill: Convert MHz to Hz and nm to m before substitution-missed prefixes cost marks.

-Four worked examples with different units feature in this explainer video.
+Four worked examples with different units feature in this explainer video [link coming soon].

 4 Reading space- and time-base graphs (LO e)